Insights on Metal Enrichment and Environmental Effect at $z\approx5-7$ with JWST ASPIRE/EIGER and Chemical Evolution Model: Simple analytical model of chemical evolution

-We obtain the solutions of above models by integrating the differential equations using $4^\text{th}$ order Runge-Kutta method.
+We obtain the solutions of the above models by integrating the differential equations using $4^\text{th}$ order Runge-Kutta method.
 The results contain arrays of time and other variables at each time step.
 To explore the FMR evolution, we match SFR and stellar mass for different galaxies.
 The results are shown in Fig. \ref{fig:FMR_predictions}.
 Similarly, to obtain the time evolution of MZR, we define the $t_\text{obs}$ of a galaxy as the time elapsed since the onset of gas accretion and star formation, and we pick up galaxies with different $t_\text{obs}$.
 Using model 5, we show the predicted MZRs with different $t_\text{obs}$ in Fig. \ref{fig:MZR_predictions}.
 In Fig. \ref{fig:FMR_predictions}, we see that the high-mass galaxies show a flatter $Z-\text{SFR}$ relation than low-mass galaxies, and at fixed stellar masses, a higher star formation rate leads to lower metallicities, which are qualitatively consistent with the observations \citep[e.g.,][]{Andrews_13,Curti_20}.
 We discuss the implications of the results in the following Section \ref{sec:fmr_evolution}.

-\subsection{Model Implications of FMR Evolution}
+\subsection{Model implications of FMR evolution}

-For the case where FMR is independent of redshift, such non-evolving FMR implies that the metallicity is a fixed function of SFR, at fixed stellar masses.
+For the case where FMR is independent of redshift, such a non-evolving FMR implies that the metallicity is a fixed function of SFR, at fixed stellar masses.
 Under steady-state condition, this indicates that Eq. \ref{eq:Z_obs} is not changing with redshift, which requires that:

-A constant $\lambda$ indicates that the outflow gas has the same response to star forming feedback.
-And a constant $y\epsilon_\text{acc}/\eta$ requires the metal yield, gas dilution, enrichment, mass loading factor, are either constant or keeping the same balance across cosmic time.
+A constant $\lambda$ indicates that the outflow gas has the same response to star-forming feedback.
+And a constant $y\epsilon_\text{acc}/\eta$ requires that the metal yield, gas dilution, enrichment, and mass loading factor are either constant or maintain the same balance across cosmic time.

 Before $z\sim3$, observations show that the FMR is nearly independent of redshift \citep{Mannucci_10,Henry_21}.
 However, literature studies suggest that the FMR starts to evolve at $z\gtrsim3$ \citep{Mannucci_10,Curti_24}. \citet{Moller_13} suggests a transition phase of primordial gas infall at $z\sim2.6$, which may be relevant for such evolution.